Sustainable development and community resilience

 - Looking for Oregon's future: What is sustainability?
 The publication, "Looking for Oregon's Future: What is Sustainability?" features 33 articles about sustainability, an interactive quiz to test your knowledge and links to other sustainability sites.

-A number of other papers that extend the ideas of community resilience and adaptation highlighted through the links here can be found from the social learning page.
+The concept of social resilience is closely linked to the ideas of sustainable development outlined here.
+A number of other papers that extend the ideas of sustainable development highlighted through the links here can be found from the social learning and governance sections.
 The main index points to related topic areas that can support the achievement of these ideas in practice.